nomi-github/wmdb/README.md

 `git clone https://<YOUR-PERSONAL-ACCESS-TOKEN>@github.com/nomi-github/wmdb.git`

+Install nodejs  in your machine refer `https://nodejs.org/en/download`

+Install mongodb in your machine refer `https://www.mongodb.com/docs/manual/installation/`

 Then `cd` into the directory and run

 `npm install`
 ## Setup
-To run the website cd into `wmd` and run:
+To run the website cd into `wmdb` and run:

 `nodemon app.js`